permutationlock/ztrait/README.md

 ## Example

 A trait is simply a comptime function taking a type and returning a struct.
+Each declaration of the returned struct defines a required declaration for any type that implements this trait.
+A special `AssociatedType` enum is defined to allow traits to declare and constrain associated types.

-Below is a trait that requires implementing types to define a Count integer type and provide an `init` funciton as well as member functions `increment` and `decrement`.
+Below is a trait that requires implementing types to define a `Count` integer type and provide an `init` funciton as well as member functions `increment` and `decrement`.

 ```Zig